Bringing Nuclear Into the Clean Energy Conversation: About the NICE Future Initiative

 We do this by engaging diverse stakeholders—including both nuclear and non-nuclear energy decision makers—to focus on full-scale nuclear for electricity as well as on innovative next-generation technologies and integrated renewable-nuclear energy systems.
 We also offer regular webinars on nuclear and clean energy topics and a resource library with the latest academic research on this.

 The United States, Canada, and Japan are lead members of the initiative.
-Participating countries include Argentina, Jordan, Kenya, Poland, Romania, Russia, the United Arab Emirates, and the United Kingdom.
+Participating countries include Argentina, Brazil, France, Jordan, Kenya, Poland, Romania, Russia, the United Arab Emirates, and the United Kingdom.
 The initiative also includes partner organizations.